Net Present Value (NPV)

 When a firm has limited funds to invest, NPV enables management to rank the various projects according

-amount that each one is expected to return.
+to the amount that each one is expected to return.

-In working with the cash flows, remember that even though depreciation is a noncash expense, it
+In working with the cash flows, remember that even though depreciation is a non–cash expense, it

-through reduction of the income taxes paid.
+does have a cash flow impact through reduction of the income taxes paid.

 Benefits of the Net Present Value Method of Capital Budgeting

-1. It provides an estimate of the profitability of a project and the amount of change in shareholder wealth that should take place if the project is undertaken.
+- It provides an estimate of the profitability of a project and the amount of change in shareholder wealth that should take place if the project is undertaken.

-2. It takes into consideration the time value of money.
+- It takes into consideration the time value of money.

-3. Net present value incorporates the impact of all the cash flows associated with the project.
+- Net present value incorporates the impact of all the cash flows associated with the project.

-4. It can be used to manage risk in a project by adjusting the required rate of return used as the discount rate to compensate for projects with higher or lower risk than the company’s current projects.
+- It can be used to manage risk in a project by adjusting the required rate of return used as the discount rate to compensate for projects with higher or lower risk than the company’s current projects.

-5. NPV enables ranking of potential projects according to their expected returns, which is useful when
+- NPV enables ranking of potential projects according to their expected returns, which is useful when

 a firm has limited funds for capital projects.